-This Christmas spiced red cabbage is slowly simmered with red onion, chopped apples, dried cranberries, cinnamon and ground allspice – it’s a vibrant, flavourful addition to your festive table!
+This Christmas spiced red cabbage is very slowly braised with red onion, chopped apples, dried cranberries, cinnamon and ground allspice – it’s a vibrant, flavourful addition to your festive table!

-I like to make a big batch of this cabbage and freeze it in little bags – that way whenever I need some I can defrost it quickly and easily.
+Absolutely.
+I like to make a big batch a few weeks before Christmas and freeze it in little bags – that way whenever I need some I can defrost it in a pan over a low heat.

 Please note that my recipe is for a medium cabbage – if you are feeding over 8 people, it would probably be wise to double the recipe.

 I use pomegranate molasses in this recipe to provide a slightly sour note, but if you don’t have any in your cupboard you can use red wine vinegar instead.

 - 1 tbsp vegetable oil